leezhiming98/test/README.md

 # test
 Hello World!
-I am new to Git and GitHub!
+\nI am new to Git and GitHub!